 I love having fresh flowers in the house (and hydrangeas are my favorite), but I just can’t justify buying them every week.

 When I have flowers in the house, I’m really good about changing out the water and cutting the stems (on an angle!) every day so the flowers stay fresh longer.
 I hate to have flowers around and not get to enjoy them as long as possible!

-She hands me a pair of scissors and tells me to take some home with me whenever I’m over – and she even brings me some with her when she comes to my house.
+She hands me a pair of scissors and tells me to take some home with me whenever I’m over – and she even brings some with her when she comes to our house.

 Her hydrangea bushes were white earlier in the summer and turned green a few weeks ago.